-Upon waking from surgery, you will probably feel somewhat groggy, especially if you have had general anesthesia.
-If you have had twilight anesthesia, you may still experience grogginess but, generally speaking, women who have this type of anesthesia usually wake up faster.
-Post-operative nausea and vomiting are less of a risk with twilight sedation as well.
+Upon waking from surgery, you will probably feel somewhat groggy, especially if you’ve had general anesthesia.
+If you’ve had twilight anesthesia (not unconscious, but sedated), you may still experience grogginess but, generally speaking, you will wake up faster.
+Postoperative nausea and vomiting are less of a risk with twilight sedation, as well.

 Will You Feel Sick?

 You may or may not experience nausea and/or vomiting after surgery.
 If you had intravenous anti-nausea medications during surgery, you have a better chance of avoiding an upset stomach.
 However, if this isn't the case, inform your plastic surgeon, anesthesiologist, or attending nurse.
 Zofran, a very strong anti-emetic (anti-nausea) medication, can be given.
 (This is the medication given to cancer patients to reduce or eliminate vomiting and nausea after chemotherapy.)
 You may also be offered a pain pill, as well as soda and crackers.